heri/studiozenkai/content/post/journee-de-la-harpe.md

 ![Portrait from the morning history workshop](/images/harp_IMG_4297.jpeg "A morning workshop on the harp’s lineage, from early frames to high tech columns")

-After, every harp on display was fair game.
+After, every harp on display was available for anyone to try.

 ![Everyone trying every harp](/images/harp_IMG_4406.jpeg "Post-workshop playground: visit, listen, touch, repeat")
 ![Lines to touch the strings](/images/harp_IMG_4396.jpeg "Curious hands, respectful awe, constant buzz")